 It is possible to generate an Enrolment Advice through eStudent, which will be emailed to your jcu email account.
 View My Study Plans and then view ‘Current Enrolment’, click ‘Email my Enrolment Advice’ at the bottom of the page.

-If this is not sufficient for your needs, send an email from your jcu email account to firstname.lastname@example.org outlining the reason you need the enrolment letter.
+If this is not sufficient for your needs, complete the Request for JCUB Student Letter Form and submit via email to email@example.com with a brief statement outlining the reason you need the enrolment letter.

 Please ensure that you have no outstanding fees and that you are enrolled in the current study period.
 You will also need to be enrolled in the upcoming study period if self-enrolment has already commenced.

 Please note if it is past Tuition Fee Payment Due Date for the current study period then you will not be issued with a letter until you have made payment of your fees.

 Send an email from your jcu email account to firstname.lastname@example.org outlining your request.
 Please expect 3 – 5 working days for processing.
 You may be required to attend an appointment with the Manager Teaching and Learning prior to your CoE being extended.